 - Dismissal: Action taken in serious disciplinary cases whereby a student’s connection with the University is ended by vote of the Faculty Council.
 The Board votes in favor of a requirement to withdraw with a recommendation to the Faculty Council that the student be dismissed.
 Dismissal does not necessarily preclude a student’s return, but readmission is granted rarely and only by vote of the Faculty Council.
 A dismissed student is not in good standing until readmitted.
 Dismissals are permanently noted on a student’s transcript.

 - Expulsion: The most extreme disciplinary action possible, signifying that the student is no longer welcome in the community.
 The Board votes in favor of a requirement to withdraw with a recommendation to the Faculty Council that the student be expelled.
 A student who is expelled can never be readmitted or restored to good standing.
 Expulsions are permanently noted on students’ transcripts.

 A student may request that the Administrative Board reconsider its decision, provided that new and relevant information becomes available or that reasonable evidence of a procedural error exists.
-Students who believe they have sufficient grounds for reconsideration should first consult with the dean for student affairs.
-Reconsideration of a disciplinary decision must be filed with the dean for student affairs or the secretary of the Administrative Board within one week of the decision, unless, within that week, the dean or secretary grants an extension of time.
+Students who believe they have sufficient grounds for reconsideration should first consult with the dean of students.
+Reconsideration of a disciplinary decision must be filed with the dean of students or the secretary of the Administrative Board within one week of the decision, unless, within that week, the dean or secretary grants an extension of time.
 Ordinarily, students will have only one opportunity to request a reconsideration of a decision.

 Appealing Decisions to the Administrative Board